apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <p>Name specifies the unique name of the instance Pod created using this InstanceTemplate.
-This name is constructed by concatenating the component&rsquo;s name, the template&rsquo;s name, and the instance&rsquo;s ordinal using the pattern: $(cluster.name)-$(component.name)-$(template.name)-$(ordinal).
+This name is constructed by concatenating the Component&rsquo;s name, the template&rsquo;s name, and the instance&rsquo;s ordinal using the pattern: $(cluster.name)-$(component.name)-$(template.name)-$(ordinal).
 Ordinals start from 0.
 The specified name overrides any default naming conventions or patterns.</p>
 </td>